Home

 Being laid off

-You're Not Just Your Job
+Remember: You're More Than Your Job

-Now as you calmed down let's talk.
+Now that you've calmed down, let's talk.

 How companies look for candidates